mattermost/docs/source/help/messaging/attaching-files.md

 #### Sharing Public Links
 Public links allow you to share file attachments with people outside your Mattermost team.
 Open the file previewer by clicking on the thumbnail of an attachment, then click **Get Public Link**.
-The file will open in a new browser tab and the redirect URL can be shared with anyone.
-Public links expire after a period of time and become inaccessible for security reasons.
+This opens a dialog box with a link to copy.
+When the link is shared and opened by another user, the file will automatically download.

 If **Get Public Link** is not visible in the file previewer then contact your system administrator to enable public file links in the System Console file settings.